 My Path Here

-I was diagnosed with ADHD at six years old, and it not-so-quietly shaped the way I learned to move through the world.
+I was diagnosed with ADHD at six years old, and it glaringly shaped the way I learned to move through the world.
 I was hyperactive yet deeply sensitive, impulsive but highly attuned to others, so much so that I learned early to adapt, mask, and keep going no matter how bad I felt about myself.

 Revisiting my ADHD diagnosis as an adult changed everything.